StrategicA11y - Strategic Web Accessibility Workshop

 Pre-training Tour and Dinner

 For those that are interested, we will be having pre-conference tour of scenic Logan Canyon on Monday afternoon (we'll leave Logan at 3:30pm).
-We will also hold a pre-training dinner in Logan on Tuesday evening if you would like to join us.
-These events are considered important networking times for many of our past participants.
+We will also hold a pre-training dinner in Logan on Monday evening if you would like to join us.
+These events were considered important networking times for many of our past participants.

 Need Help or Have Questions?